alvertogit/bigdata_docker/README.md

 To shutdown the cluster simply press 'Control+C' and wait patiently to return to shell.

-### SCALA APPLICATIONS
+### SCALA BIG DATA APPLICATIONS

-It is necessary to filter and prepare the raw data from the available files to extract the relevant information that will be used by the [machine learning] models.
+It is necessary to filter and prepare the data from [RDD]s to extract the relevant information that will be used by [Python] [Data Science] applications.
 The approach to accomplish this task can be the employ of [Spark] applications programmed in [Scala].

-A [Scala] example application is stored in **work_dir/scala_apps/example** folder and for the first time it must be compiled with [Maven] to generate the *.jar* target file.
+A [Scala] [Big Data] example application is stored in **work_dir/scala_apps/example** folder and for the first time it must be compiled with [Maven] to generate the *.jar* target file.
 This is done automatically with the [Dockerfile] but it can be done manually using the following command:

 ```bash
 ~/usr/spark-2.3.1/work_dir/scala_apps/example$ mvn package